firebase/genkit/docs/rag.md

 );
 ```

-and here's how to use the above retriever in a flow:
+And here's how to use the retriever in a flow:

 ```js
 // Simple flow to use the sqlRetriever